Mitchell-Suleymanov/Extreme21/AcesList.md

 19. Evacuation - One random face-up card on the field is removed.
 20. EmergencyEvacuation - One randomly selected player returns all face-up cards in their hand to the deck.
 21. DiceDraw - A random number between 1 and 6 is selected.
 Draw that card from the deck.
 If the selected number is 1, draw the highest card in the deck.
+22. Queen's Double - Your bet becomes 0 while this Ace is in play.

-17 Classic Aces Finished ✓
+21 Classic Aces Finished ✓
 6 New Ace Finished ✓
-23/42 Aces Finished ✓
+27/47 Aces Finished ✓